 Trimming Tomatoes Will Keep the Lower Parts of Your Plants Clean!

-One very important aspect of pruning tomatoes to increase yield is to always keep the lower portions of the mature plant very thoroughly pruned.
+One very important aspect of pruning tomatoes to will help increase the yield of tomatoes.
+Always keep the lower portions of the mature plant very thoroughly pruned.

 Under no circumstances should your plant’s leaves ever be touching the ground.
-Keeping them off the ground will help keep them dry.
+Keeping them off the soil will help keep them dry.
 This helps prevent disease.

 Once a plant reaches a height of two or three feet, begun to produce blossoms and set fruit, cut off the foliage that is a foot or less from the ground.

 This increases air circulation and helps prevent fungus spores from being splashed onto the lower leaves during rains.